NOOUGAT: Towards Unified Online and Offline Multi-Object Tracking: Results

 \PAR{Graph construction.} During both training and inference, our hierarchy construction follows \cite{Cetintas_2023_CVPR}.
 For the ALT layer, we connect each past track with its top 10 nearest neighbors within the incoming tracks, according to geometry, appearance and motion similarity.
 During training, we set the \textit{skip} parameter (see Section \ref{par:alt-training}), which controls the maximum gap between past and incoming tracks, to 8 frames.

 \PAR{Training.} We train our \textit{online} tracker for 100k iterations with batch size 32 and our \textit{offline} version for 50k iterations with batch size 8.
-The ALT layer shares weights with the hierarchy, which we find empirically to improve convergence speed.
+The ALT layer shares weights with the hierarchy, which we find empirically to improve convergence speed (roughly 40k iterations instead of 90k).
 We follow the progressive training scheme from \cite{Cetintas_2023_CVPR}, where we unfreeze each hierarchy level every 500 iterations.
 Once the hierarchy is fully unfrozen, we start training the ALT module.
 We use a focal loss \cite{8417976} with $\gamma=1$ and the Adam optimizer \cite{Kingma2014AdamAM}.
 We set the learning rate to $3\cdot 10^{-4}$ with a weight decay of $10^{-4}$.